NISH1001/now/about.md

 - [playx](https://github.com/NISH1001/playx) - a music assistant
 - [panim](https://github.com/NISH1001/panim) - a personal math animation tool

+As a background, I tend to have an "engineering" Bachelor's degree in **Computer Engineering** and that you shouldn't judge me solely based on my "educational" background.
+There are a lot of things that are hidden in plain sights... :)

+Right now, I am trying to go for grad schools in USA.
+I have been rejected by 3 universitties (top 100) so far.
+Let's see.

 #### What's You Daily Routine?
 - I tend to go to bed around 9 pm and wake up around 5 am (with tolerance of 30 minutes).
 - I do around 30-45 minutes of *calisthenics*
 - I "try" to read long articles

-#### What's In Your Mind-Cave?
-Right now, I am trying to go for grad schools in USA.
-I have been rejected by 3 universitties (top 100) so far.
-Let's see.
-I am also thinking of applying to Canada once this pandemic flattens (to some extent).
 ---

+##### Anyway
+I don't know what I want do in my life, but surely I get fascinated by the whole nature of reality and the universe that I tend to have more affinity towards algorithms and problem-solving.

+My mind-cave is hidden somewhere [here](https://nish1001.github.io/mind-cave/).
+I also have my bits scattered in my newsletter [here](bitsandparadoxes.substack.com/).

+Nevertheless, I am trying to find meanings in all these absurdities I think I am holding on.